AdaCore/training_material/courses/fundamentals_of_ada/210_subprogram_contracts.rst

       (L * H)
    with Pre => ?

-Which expression will guarantee `Area` calculates the correct result for all values `L` and `H`
+Which expression will guarantee :ada:`Area` calculates the correct result for all values :ada:`L` and :ada:`H`

    A. Pre => L > 0 and H > 0
    B. Pre => L < Integer'last and H < Integer'last
    C. Pre => L * H in Integer
    D. :answer:`None of the above`

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`Does not handle large numbers`
+   A. Does not handle large numbers
-   B. :explanation:`Does not handle negative numbers`
+   B. Does not handle negative numbers
-   C. :explanation:`Will generate a constraint error on large numbers`
+   C. Will generate a constraint error on large numbers

-:explanation:`The correct precondition would be`
+   The correct precondition would be

-         :explanation:`L > 0 and then H > 0 and then Integer'Last / L <= H`
+         :ada:`L > 0 and then H > 0 and then Integer'Last / L <= H`

-:explanation:`to prevent overflow errors on the range check`
+   to prevent overflow errors on the range check.

 ====================
 Special Attributes